JuhoErvasti/qfield-plugin-sandbox/README.md

-# QField Test Plugin
+# QField Plugin Sandbox

 This is a repository for testing and playing around QField plugin development.
 It contains a very simple structure for a development environment on Linux.

+The development environment is for Project Plugins as it is easier to set up a quick workflow for them.

 ## How to use

-Download QField as an AppImage and make sure plugins are supported in the version.
+[Download QField](https://github.com/opengisch/QField/releases/) as an AppImage and make sure plugins are supported in the version.

 Copy the .env template: